-Powdery mildew thrives in temperatures between 60 F and 80 F and particularly during humid weather (but not rainy) and in shady areas with poor air circulation.
-Chemical fungicides are generally ineffective against powdery mildew; the best strategies are more mechanical in nature, such as simply removing and destroying diseased plants and plant parts.
+Powdery mildew thrives in temperatures between 60 degrees and 80 degrees Fahrenheit, particularly during humid weather and in shady areas with poor air circulation.
+Chemical fungicides are generally ineffective against powdery mildew; the best strategies are more physical in nature, such as removing and destroying diseased plants and plant parts.

 Planting disease-resistant cultivars and making sure you allow for good airflow are two ways to guard against powdery mildew.
-Other control methods to keep powdery mildew in check include:
+Also try these control methods to keep powdery mildew in check:

-- Applying a spray of 1/4 teaspoon baking soda mixed with 1 quart of water.
-Spraying plants weekly at the first signs of infection can protect plants against further damage.
+- Apply a spray of 1/4 teaspoon baking soda mixed with 1 quart of water.
+Spraying plants weekly at the first signs of fungus on leaves can protect plants against further damage.

-- Applying Neem oil, a commercially available organic treatment.
+- Use neem oil, a commercially available organic treatment.
 This both treats existing powdery mildew and protects the plant against further infection.

-Interestingly enough, an effective measure in preventing and treating powdery mildew is to spray the foliage of your plants daily with plain water from the hose.
-Powdery mildew hates water!
-The only caveat with this method is to be sure you do it early in the day so that the foliage completely dries before cooler evening temperatures arrive.
+Interestingly, an effective means of preventing and treating powdery mildew is to spray the foliage of your plants daily with water from the hose.
+Powdery mildew hates water; the only caveat with this method is to do it early in the day so the foliage completely dries before cooler evening temperatures arrive.
 Otherwise, you might invite other fungal diseases, such as black spot, into your garden.